asu-ke-web-services/gios-vagrant/README.md

 ## Changing the Settings

-You can change the settings for the box by updating the `Vagrantfile` located in the installation directory you chose in step 2 of the following section.
-You can override the default configuration by editting the `Vagrantfile`.
+You can change the settings for the box by updating the `Vagrantfile` located in the working directory you chose in step 2 of the above section.
+You can add new configuration or override the default configuration by editting the `Vagrantfile`.
 For example, if you want to map `../gios2-api` to `/var/www/html/gios2-api` you would add the following line to your `Vagrantfile`:

 `config.vm.synced_folder "../gios2-api", "/var/www/html/gios2-api"`